 Teaching kids about the environment can be a daunting task.
 There's the scientific jargon, the sense of reasonability you want to impart on them for their future lives, as well as highlighting the issues the world currently faces.
 If not approached correctly, you could bore them or, at worst, you can scare them.
 As with any topic, adding fun repetition to proceedings can help young minds retain information.
-Word games are particularly useful for education and have a long track record of helping complicated words like biosphere stay in the memory banks.
+Word games are particularly useful for education and have a long track record of helping kids unscramble complicated words like biosphere and then keep them forever in their memory banks.

 Now, I'm sure you're wondering about which games to use and what specific topics to start.
 Never fear!
 Below we've collected a mix of sites and word games that'll have little students knowing their glacier from their greenhouse effect in no time.
 The next generation will be the most crucial in protecting the world around us, so there's no better time than now to get them invested in it.